 - the area around the vagina becoming inflamed, itchy and sore.
 This could also extend to the inner thigh area.

-The male urethra tends to house the TV parasite.
+The male urethra tends to house the trichomonas vaginalis parasite.
 The infection can cause the following symptoms in men:

 - a need to urinate more frequently;